-Having so many airlines to choose from means it can be much easier to find award seats when the time comes to book, especially if you want to fly in a sought-after business or first class cabin on popular routes to Europe or North America.
+Having so many airlines to choose from means it can be much easier to find award seats when the time comes to book, especially if you want to fly in a sought-after business or first class cabin.

-At the start of each card membership year, you’ll receive a $400 travel credit that you can redeem for flights, hotels, experiences or car hire through Amex Travel.
+At the start of each card membership year, you’ll receive a $400 Travel Credit that you can redeem for flights, hotels, car hire or experiences in Australia or overseas.

-It’s very easy to redeem the travel credit online via Amex Travel and you can use it to book something for yourself or anyone you choose.
+It’s very easy to redeem the travel credit online via American Express Travel and you can use it to book something for yourself or anyone you choose.

-Since you receive the travel credit every year, it fully offsets the card’s $395 annual fee.
+Since you receive the travel credit every year, it effectively offsets the card’s $395 annual fee.

-Every time you book two consecutive nights stay or more at one of these properties with your Amex Explorer Credit Card, you’ll receive:
+Every time you book at least two consecutive nights’ stay at one of these properties with your Explorer card, you’ll receive:

-- up to US$75 hotel credit on qualifying charges: typically this will be dining, spa, golf or other hotel facilities (but not the room rate, taxes or fees)
+- a hotel credit of up to US$100 for qualifying charges – typically dining, spa, golf or other hotel facility-related charges (but not the room rate, taxes or fees)

-- a complimentary room upgrade at check-in, which of course is subject to availability.
+- a complimentary room upgrade at check-in, subject to availability.

 5. Save money with a range of valuable insurance covers

-You’ll receive complimentary travel insurance cover for you, your partner and dependent children when you pay for travel with your card or use MRG points to book.
+You’ll receive complimentary travel insurance cover for you, your partner and dependent children when you pay for travel with your card or use MR points to book.